mahiki/algs-sedgewick/README.md

 ## algs-sedgewick
 my repo of Robert Sedgewick's algorithms classes on Coursera

+[booksite on the web](http://algs4.cs.princeton.edu/home/), resources and code libraries

 ### topics
 each programming assigment is listed in the issues, and i `evernote`'d my lecture notes and assigment results.